 The company has a record of funding fraudulent and falsified Roundup cancer studies, and public health advocates say the company should not be trusted to determine the safety of its own (highly profitable) product.
 In the 1970s and 1990s the company was investigated for its role in fraudulent safety research by the FDA and the DOJ, respectively.
 In the State of New York, Monsanto may no longer advertise Roundup as safe, as a result of prominent litigation brought by that state's Attorney General against Monsanto.

-Attorneys handling Roundup cancer lawsuits for leukemia, non-Hodgkin lymphoma, and multiple myeloma offer free, no-obligation case review for individuals and families who believe they may have grounds to file a Roundup cancer lawsuit.
+Attorneys handling Roundup cancer lawsuits for leukemia and non-Hodgkin lymphoma offer free, no-obligation case review for individuals and families who believe they may have grounds to file a Roundup cancer lawsuit.
 Working on a contingency basis, these attorneys are committed to never charging legal fees unless they win compensation in your Roundup cancer lawsuit.
 The product liability litigators handling Roundup claims at the Onder Law Firm have a strong track record of success in representing families harmed by dangerous drugs and consumer products.